microsoft/FluidFramework/docs/content/docs/glossary.md

 ## Aqueduct

-The `@fluidframework/aqueduct` package is a library for building Fluid objects and Fluid containers within the Fluid Framework.
+The `@fluidframework/aqueduct` package is a library for building shared objects and Fluid containers within the Fluid Framework.
 Its goal is to provide a thin base layer over the existing Fluid Framework interfaces that allows developers to get started quickly.
 [Learn more.]({{< relref "aqueduct.md" >}})